 The success of Suboxone treatment varies from individual to individual.
 However, most can agree that Suboxone is the most successful pharmaceutical detox option to battle opioid addiction.
 In regard to Suboxone as MAT, research has proven that like methadone there is still a possibility of abuse.
 Based on the potential for abuse, it is highly recommended by Suboxone doctors that dosage is monitored closely to ensure the highest success rates.
 Again, the most successful individuals that are able to break free from opioid addiction due so by combining medication assisted treatment and inpatient programs, outpatient programs, orevidence-based options.
 In spite of the stigma that some in the recovery community have, lots of people believe the research is clear and that MAT can lead to recovery!

 Alternatives to Suboxone Treatment in Mississippi

 Addiction, like other diseases, does not have a cure yet.
-Consequently, there is a lot of chatter regarding what the best treatment is.
-The dichotomy of arguments are either that abstinence is the best option or that it is better to be kept alive by Suboxone than to risk overdosing.
-Very simply, the jury is still out; however, when following the care of a reliable Suboxone Doctor in Mississippi, the chance of success improves exponentially.
+As a result, there is a lot of chatter regarding what the best treatment plan is.
+Some say 'abstinence is best, the fewer chemicals we put in our bodies, the better.'
+Others say, 'I'd rather have my loved one alive and on medication, then die from an overdose.'
+Very simply, the jury is still out; however, when following the recommendations of a licensed Suboxone Doctor in Mississippi, the likelihood of success improves tremendously.